Arc-blroth/ctf-writeups/2023/google/veggiesoda.md

 ![74d85a8fe53cc058d4d8375b9070c628.png](../../resources/eab89318a41d432193570509ee3c8124.png)

-Cracking open the source code, we're met with an application built with Deno (obligatory ð¦) and the [Oak](https://deno.land/x/oak) framework.
+Cracking open the source code, we're met with an application built with Deno (obligatory 🦕) and the [Oak](https://deno.land/x/oak) framework.
 A quick `grep -r "flag"` reveals absolutely nothing, so let's just go through the file list top-to-bottom:

 - `src/db/index.js` is, as the filename suggests, Veggie Soda's database wrapper.
 All of the queries use standard SQL placeholder syntax, so no SQL injections here!
 Interesting things to note in this module though are the admin initialization lines
 	```ts